Specific phone brands

 Sony Stamina Mode makes 3rd party alarms not work.
 There is no workaround from our side, please disable Stamina mode or whitelist our application.

-Please go to your Phone settings > Battery > Three dots in the top right corner > Battery optimisation > Apps > AppBlock.
+Please go to your Phone settings > Battery > Three dots in the top right corner > Battery optimization > Apps > AppBlock.

 Nokia